Academic Communication Development

 There are a number of essential workshops to help you in your studies e.g.Chicago 17 Referencing, using Excel, how to give a confident oral presentation; how to write a report and effectively in teams.

 These are available for postgraduate students.
-If you can’t make it to Bentley campus, we can arrange a chat via email, phone or Skype.
+If you can’t make it to the Bentley campus, we can arrange a chat via email, phone or Skype.
 If you are an undergraduate student, don’t worry!
-Send us an email to see how we can help you in many other ways.
-See us for more details.
+Send us an email to see how we can help you.

 Get the edge in your studies with these tips: